nandaaarkin-code/tnbc-mirna-biomarker-analysis/README.md

 # Author

-**Aarkin Nanda**
+# About the Author

-M.Sc.
-Biotechnology
+**Aarkin Nanda** is an M.Sc.
+Biotechnology student interested in cancer research, molecular biomarkers, and bioinformatics.
+His work focuses on applying computational approaches to public omics datasets to investigate cancer-associated molecular signatures.

-This repository represents an independent computational analysis using publicly available datasets.
+This project demonstrates practical experience with R, TCGA/GEO data analysis, differential expression, independent validation, ROC analysis, survival analysis, and miRNA-target analysis.
 ## Disclaimer

 This project is intended for research and educational purposes.
 The computational findings do not constitute a clinical diagnostic or prognostic test.
 Further independent and experimental validation is required before clinical interpretation.